You are here

 Beloit Mindset List - Beloit College creates an annual “Mindset List” to share insight on the experiences of the newest first-year students at college each year.

 The evoLUtion Seminar is a fall semester experience that is founded in bLUeprint, which focuses on the Five Foundations of Student Success: Creative Curiosity, Identity Development, Collaborative Connections, Inclusive Leadership and Professional Growth and Success.
-Through intentional interactions, students will discuss their transition to the university environment, enhance their knowledge of campus resources, and develop skills that will be necessary for success in the academic and co-curricular experiences.
+Through group and individual meetings, students will discuss their transition to the university environment, enhance their knowledge of academic and campus resources, and reflect on their experiences joining the Lehigh community.
 The goals of the seminar experience are to:

-- Continue building a support network of faculty, staff, and peers to enhance your success
+- Build a support network of faculty, staff, and peers to enhance student success

-- Foster dialogue about the Lehigh community and reflection about your experience
+- Foster dialogue and reflection about the Lehigh community

 To learn more about the program visit the evoLUtion Seminar page.

-evoLUtion Seminar Facilitator Interest Forms are available in late spring for the following fall semester.
+To apply to be an evoLUtion Seminar Facilitator, please submit an application by May 31.
 Facilitators must attend training and check-in meetings and will receive a stipend for their time.

 Summer Reading Discussion Leader